python-can-define-radio/sdr-course/classroom_activities/036-Custom-Python-Print-Block.md

 How to use: Follow steps 1 through 6 in the "Custom Python Method" exercise.

+Once you've created the block,

+- Put `0.5` in the Sleep_seconds blank
+- Use a vector source (as in the previous exercise) to test that the print block works.

 ```python3
 import numpy as np
 from gnuradio import gr